Clarksville Historic District (Austin, Texas): Clarksville today

 Many European immigrants settled in Clarksville throughout the early 1900s, building a community still felt today.
 Anthony Colanetta settled in Clarksville and opened Anthony's Laundry & Cleaners at the corner of West 12th Street and West Lynn in 1950.
 Colanetta also built a drugstore that he leased to his friend Hylton Nau.
-Today both stores are still operating, and the soda fountain in Nau Enfield Drugstore is a rare find.
+The Nau Enfield Drugstore soda fountain eventually closed in 2023.
 In 1979 Craig Weller and Mark Skiles opened Clarksville Natural Grocery, and a year later they joined forces with John Mackey to open the first Whole Foods, then called Clarksville Natural Grocery.
+Austin Bat Cave, a nonprofit founded in the 2000s dedicated to fostering creative writing in grade school and high school students, opened its doors in a clapboard house on West Eleventh Street.